 \subsection{Paper structure}

 The remainder of this paper is organized as follows.
-Section \ref{sec:survey} reports the results of a survey conducted with VIB people.
-This survey aimed to gain insight into real-world experiences and navigation needs in both indoor and outdoor environments.
 In Section \ref{sec:review_methodology}, we explain the protocol, methodology, tools, and techniques used to conduct SLR.
-The findings of our SLR and the answers to the SLR research questions are summarized in Section \ref{sec:results}.
-Section \ref{sec:future_opportunities} presents future opportunities and potential advancements in this domain.
-Finally, Section \ref{sec:conclusion} concludes this paper.
+The findings of our SLR and answers to the SLR research questions are summarized in Section \ref{results}.
+Section \ref{future_opportunities} presents the future opportunities and potential advancements in this domain.
+Finally, Section \ref{conclusion} concludes the paper.